Multiple recurrence and popular differences for polynomial patterns in rings of integers: Introduction

 Theorem \ref{thm: IndLargeInt} shows that for independent families of \emph{any size}, we can achieve Khintchine-type results.
 In contrast, Theorem \ref{thm: MultLargeInt} only demonstrates a Khintchine-type result for configurations of length three or four and requires ergodicity of the system (for counterexamples in the non-ergodic case, see \cite[Section 11.1]{abb}).
 Moreover, for length four, we have made additional assumptions, which we discuss below.
 To complete the picture, we now address what happens for patterns of length five and longer.
 For concreteness, let us consider general polynomial families of the form $\{a_1p, \dots, a_kp\}$, where $a_i \in \O_K$ and $p(x) \in K[x]$ is $\O_K$-valued.
 In the simplest case when $K = \Q$ and $a_i = i$, a combinatorial construction of Ruzsa rules out Khintchine-type results when $k \ge 4$ (see item 3 of Theorem \ref{thm: BHK} above).
 In \cite[Corollary 12.14]{abb}, this was generalized to any number field $K$ and any integers $a_i \in \Z$ for $k \ge 4$.
 Furthermore, \cite[Proposition 12.13]{abb} gives a combinatorial criterion for checking the case $k = 4$ for any coefficients $a_i \in \O_K$.
 We do not know how to prove the requisite combinatorial result, but we believe that Khintchine-type results will fail for any non-trivial family $\{a_1p, \dots, a_kp\}$ with $k \ge 4$.

 Now we turn to the other conditions imposed for the patterns of length four appearing in Theorem \ref{thm: MultLargeInt}.
 The strategy of proof in Theorem \ref{thm: MultLargeInt} is to reduce to the linear case $p(n) = n$ and then apply knowledge about linear patterns.
-The most general Khintchine-type results for linear patterns appear in \cite{abb}, where a similar distinction is made between patterns of length three and of length four:
+General Khintchine-type results for linear patterns appear in \cite{abb} (subsequently improved in \cite{abs} and \cite{a}), where a similar distinction is made between patterns of length three and of length four:

 \begin{thm}[\cite{abb}, Theorems 1.10 and 1.11] Let $(G,+)$ be a countable discrete abelian group.
 Let $\left( X, \B, \mu, (T_g)_{g \in G} \right)$ be an ergodic measure-preserving $G$-system.
 Let $A \in \B$ and $\eps > 0$.